benjaminramey/benjaminramey.github.io/_posts/2014-05-21-create-a-list-selector-field-in-a-widget-designer-in-sitefinity-6-2.markdown

 ##Details

 For some reason, Sitefinity widget designer documentation is really hard for me to find.
-Maybe I’m the only one.
+Maybe I'm the only one.
 Maybe Sitefinity needs to put some more dollars toward good documentation!
 Anyway, after some searching and some trial and error, I found this page giving me an idea of how I should accomplish what I was trying to do: [Sitefinity article][sf-article]

 To summarize, it tells you how to create a widget designer with Sitefinity Thunder and then change the generated control to point to some of the generic content types (like Lists).
-However, it didn’t have all the details I needed.
-I had to troubleshoot and that’s why I’m writing this post.
+However, it didn't have all the details I needed.
+I had to troubleshoot and that's why I'm writing this post.

 ###Step 1: Create the Widget

 Below are the details for how I setup my MVC widget.
 Translate the various tasks for the same effect if you prefer a WebForms widget.

 Using Sitefinity Thunder, create your widget.
-Don’t create the designer at this time.
-I like using MVC widgets but there’s no reason this won’t work with a WebForms widget.
-I called my widget “FAQList”.
+Don't create the designer at this time.
+I like using MVC widgets but there's no reason this won't work with a WebForms widget.
+I called my widget "FAQList".

 ####Step 1.1: Update controller properties